Installation#

 Note

-If you already have Anaconda on your computer, then you can set the solver to libmamba in the base environment (and skip the Mambaforge installation):
+If you already have Anaconda on your computer (and it is an older installation), then make sure to set the solver to libmamba in the base environment.

 conda update -n base conda